eclipse-vertx/vert.x/python_web_tutorial.md

     # Start the web server, with the config we defined above
     import vertx

-    vertx.deploy_verticle('web-server', web_server_conf)
+    vertx.deploy_module('vertx.web-server-v1.0', web_server_conf)

-The call to `deploy_verticle` tells Vert.x to deploy an instance of the `web-server` module.
-For detailed information on the `web-server` module please see the modules manual.
+The call to `deploy_module` tells Vert.x to deploy an instance of the `vertx.web-server` module.
+If the module is not already installed, Vert.x will install it automatically from the module repository.
+For detailed information on modules please see the modules manual.

 Save it as `app.py`.